Saturday, October 30, 2010

 Click here to watch the official music video of “Flagpole Sitta.”

-Click here to watch a famous 2007 lip dub video of “Flagpole Sitta,” featuring the staff of Connected Ventures LLC, a new media network and development company with headquarters in New York City.
+Click here to watch the first office lip dub video ever made – which just happened to feature “Flagpole Sitta.”
+It was made in 2007 by the staff of Connected Ventures LLC, a new media network and development company with headquarters in New York City.
 (I need to make sure none of my mutual funds own stock in this company, because doing actual work doesn’t seem to be a high priority for the employees.)

 Click here for another lip dub video of “Flagpole Sitta.”
 (Not as well done as the previous one, but the girls who did it are in bikinis most of the time.)

-What the heck – click here for one more lip dub video.
+What the heck – click here for one more “Flagpole Sitta” lip dub video.
 (This girl is not a very good lip-syncher, but she’s supercute!)

 No comments: